 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Falcon Valley Animal Hospital is proud to offer veterinary acupuncture to our patients.
-Acupuncture services are available with Krystal Stenstrom, DVM in the comfort of your home.
+Acupuncture services are available with Kristol Stenstrom, DVM in the comfort of your home.
 Feel free to give us a call for more details.

 Acupuncture involves the insertion of very fine, sterile needles into the skin to stimulate specific anatomic points in the body.
 This stimulation produces physiologic changes through signaling the nervous system.
 Acupuncture points are chosen based upon the condition being treated and the desired physiological effects.

 So how does acupuncture work?
 There are two different explanations.
 According to traditional Chinese medicine, disease is an imbalance in the flow of energy through channels in the body called meridians.
 Acupuncture is used to re-establish this balance of energy.
 Additionally, scientific research has proven that acupuncture points contain nerve bundles, clusters of blood vessel, and increased numbers of mast cells, which release histamine and other chemicals when stimulated.
 The stimulation of acupuncture points causes local irritation and inflammation resulting in the release of various chemicals in the body, including endorphins and enkephalins, which help block the pain pathways.